slutske22/esrieact/docs/docs/props.md

 };
 ```

 However, any propery then updated within the above `new Extent` would not register as a property change with react.
-The reason for this is that many ArcGIS class-based instance properties and [non-Enumerable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties), and as such, React will not know they have been changed, and will not update the property accordingly.
+The reason for this is that many ArcGIS class-based instance properties are [non-Enumerable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties), and as such, React will not know they have been changed, and will not update the property accordingly.
 For example, this will not work as expected:

 ```ts
 import React from "react";